dkelly255/PP4-Fantasy-Football-Centre/README.md

 Whilst it was not critical to the application's functionality, from a completeness perspective, and from a learning-experience perspective, I wanted to understand how the process of renaming a Django project would work if it were to be undertaken, and what the potential pitfalls would be.

-Through consultation with our fortnightly Group Stand-Up facilitator, and from watching the linked [How To Change The Name Of A Django Project](https://www.youtube.com/watch?v=ko83PEvotNI&t=1s) instructional video from [Master Code Online](https://www.youtube.com/channel/UCbhm6TbMBTWn_GxrIbPFapA), I was able to succesfully rename the project, across all elements of the directory structure, and the Heroku deployment.
-A snapshot of some of the key aspects of mapping exercise I undertook to succesfully rename the project directory structure is illustrated below:
+Through consultation with our fortnightly Group Stand-Up facilitator, and from watching the linked [How To Change The Name Of A Django Project](https://www.youtube.com/watch?v=ko83PEvotNI&t=1s) instructional video from [Master Code Online](https://www.youtube.com/channel/UCbhm6TbMBTWn_GxrIbPFapA), I was able to successfullyrename the project, across all elements of the directory structure, and the Heroku deployment.
+A snapshot of some of the key aspects of mapping exercise I undertook to successfullyrename the project directory structure is illustrated below:

 ![renaming](readme/renaming.png)